Tyler799/Morrowind-2020/Morrowind_2019.md

 Congratulations, you've completed the baseline installation for Morrowind!

+**Before you continue:** I would highly recommend launching the game for a second time.
+You knew it worked vanilla, now you should test and make sure it works with all this boilerplate work you've done.
+If it does, you can go on to installing mods.

 ## Patches, Fixes and Otherwise

 A note before we start installing mods: